matloff/regtools/README.md

 loss; one might instead just the one with the smallest standard error, as it's the one we're most sure of.

+And moreover...

 ### A further caveat

 In fact, it is often wrong to even speak of the "best" hyperparameter combination in the first place.
-This is because there actually might be several optimal configurations, due to the fact that the mean loss sample loss values of different hyperparameters may be correlated (often negatively).
+This is because there actually might be several optimal configurations, due to the fact that the mean loss sample loss values of different hyperparameters may be correlated often negatively.
+Thus we should not be surprised when we see several configurations that are quite different from each other yet have similar loss values.

 ### In other words

-Just pick a good one, without obsessing too much over "best," and pay attention to standard errors.
+Just pick a good combination of hyperparameters, without obsessing too much over "best," and pay attention to standard errors.

-### The **regtools** approach ###
+### The **regtools** approach to grid search ###

 The **regtools** grid search function **fineTuning()** is an advanced grid search tool, in two ways: